48 Pages Posted: 18 Mar 2017

 Keywords: Tribal Courts, Minnesota Supreme Court Rule on the Recognition and Enforcement of Tribal Court Orders and Judgments, Arizona Supreme Court Rules of Procedure for the Recognition of Tribal Court Civil Judgments

 Suggested Citation: Suggested Citation

 Washburn, Kevin K. and Thompson, Chloe, A Legacy of Public Law 280: Comparing and Contrasting Minnesota's New Rule for the Recognition of Tribal Court Judgments with the Recent Arizona Rule (January 1, 2004).
-William Mitchell Law Review, Vol. 31, No. 2, 2004.
+William Mitchell Law Review, Vol. 31, No. 2, 2004; UNM School of Law Research Paper.
 Available at SSRN: https://ssrn.com/abstract=2935279